Lee Sweeney: Research

 In 1998 his lab published work in which they used gene therapy to incorporate an extra copy of IGF1 into muscle cells of young and old mice; age-related muscle aging in the older mice was reversed and both old and mice became stronger.
 The paper received national press coverage, and the mice became known as "Schwarzenegger mice."
 He soon started receiving calls from athletes and coaches asking him to use this method for gene doping; he was still receiving inquires as of 2008.
 He has written on the topic of gene doping in popular media and is often called upon to comment on the topic in the media.
+Sweeney was awarded Hamdan Award for Medical Research Excellence - Molecular Therapy in Drug Targeting (Pharmacogenomics) in 2008 by Hamdan Medical Award.

 Sweeney collaborated with PTC Therapeutics in the discovery and development of ataluren. which was initially funded in part by Parent Project Muscular Dystrophy.
 Sweeney's lab had published work in 1999 showing that gentamicin could "cure" a rodent model of Duchenne muscular dystrophy and this led to the collaboration with PTC that produced ataluren—Sweeney was the last author on the initial publication of ataluren in Nature in 2007.
 Ataluren was approved to treat DMD in Europe in 2014.

 As of 2012 he had been an author on around 180 papers and reviews that had been cited around 16,000 times.